Carl Marzani: Career

 While a WPA instructor at New York University, he served as district organizer for the Communist Party on the Lower East Side of New York.
 After the German invasion of the Soviet Union in mid 1941, Marzani became director of a popular front anti-fascist organization, and resigned from the Communist Party in August 1941.

 In early 1942 after the United States became involved in World War II, Marzani went to Washington, D.C. to help in the war effort.
-As an economist, he soon found his way to the Economic Division of the Research and Analysis branch of the Coordinator of Information.
+As an economist, he soon found his way to the Economic Division of the Research and Analysis branch of the Office of the Coordinator of Information.
 Both the head of the Economics Division and his assistant knew of Marzani from Williams College days.
 The same year, this group was renamed the Office of Strategic Services (OSS).
 It was the predecessor organization of the Central Intelligence Agency (CIA).
 Marzani did not hide his Marxist orientation but stated that he had left CPUSA, which satisfied enough of his OSS colleagues.

 At the OSS, Marzani worked under Colonel William J. Donovan from 1942 to 1945 in the Analysis Branch.
 A 1943 Venona Project decryption of Soviet espionage cable traffic reported on an American code-named Kollega ("Colleague"), recruited by Eugene Dennis, who later became CPUSA General Secretary.
 The message described Kollega as working at the "Photographic Section Pictural Devi [sic]", interpreted by the U.S. analysts as "probably the Pictures Division of the News and Features Bureau of the Office of War Information" (OWI).
 Several authors have speculated that Kollega was Marzani, though it has been disputed.
 Another posited code name for Marzani was NORD.
 In 1945 Marzani transferred to the Department of State, where he worked as the deputy chief of the Presentation Division of the Office of Intelligence.
 Marzani handled the preparation of top secret reports.

-After the war, the OS was split up.
+After the war, the OSS was split up.
 Marzani's branch was moved to the State Department, where he was the deputy chief of the Presentation Division of the Office of Intelligence.